 While these pure fats do not stop ketosis, they do impair autophagy.

-For this reason, Bulletproof Coffee is just a jumpstart to help you get used to longer fasting windows more quickly in the beginning.
+For this reason, Bulletproof Coffee is just a jumpstart to help you get used to longer fasting windows more quickly.

 Throughout this fasting challenge, you will unlearn morning hunger anyway.
 Then starting aids will become obsolete.